-More than 25 years later a similar transition is still not finished in former Soviet bloc.
-Figure 1 shows that domestic journals are much more prevalent in these countries.
-For this figure, we define domestic journal as one having more than a third of authors from the same country as a publisher.
-More than 30 % of Russian research is published in Russian domestic journals.
-On the contrary, the same figure is around 1 % in Finland, Sweden or Austria.
-However, the still important role of national journals is not systematically addressed in the literature.

 Domestic journals were originally published in national languages.
 However, they often adjust to the transforming environment by translating their content into English while keeping their author-base local (Kirchik and Gingras 2012, Moed 2018).
 Language of publication is not necessarily a good indication of the journal’s globalization.
 Nevertheless, one indicator based on language is included in the paper.